 - A larger general cloud-engineering sample crossing the 200-posting / 20-employer gate — that would let us report shares instead of raw counts and could re-rank the platform credentials.

-- A title-specific or non-residual wage series for Cloud Engineer distinct from the pooled SOC 15-1299 residual median (does not exist today).
+- A title-specific or non-residual wage series for Cloud Engineer distinct from the pooled SOC 15-1299 residual median — we did not identify one in the BLS sources reviewed for this page.

-- Three comparable employer snapshots at least 60 days apart — that would let us describe change over time rather than a single dated panel.
+- Repeated comparable employer snapshots over time — that would let us describe change rather than a single dated panel.